Joscolgan/stigmatomma_pallipes_genome/README.md

 ### Context & Citation:
 ## Unmated queens show worker-like behaviour and gene expression in polygynous colonies of the ant _Stigmatomma pallipes_

-This repository contains scripts related to the genome assembly.
+This repository contains scripts related to the assessment and assembly of ONT reads for the ant _Stigmatomma pallipes_.
 Findings of the analysis are reported in the following manuscript:

 MF Bolder, JS Möllmann, TJ Colgan, R Libbrecht.
 (Unmated queens show worker-like behaviour and gene expression in polygynous colonies of the ant _Stigmatomma pallipes_)[https://doi.org/10.1111/mec.70360].